 31/10/19 – WoodProps Seminar

 The WoodProps Programme team organised a seminar on the sustainable use of timber in construction on the 31 October in the National Botanic Gardens, Glasnevin, Dublin.
 The event was attended by over 80 members of the construction industry including architects, engineers, contractors and regulatory personnel.
-Chaired by Des O'Toole of Forest Industries Ireland, Attendees heard from experienced engineers such as Bryan Caroll of Punch Consulting Engineers and John Spittle of Weihag Glulam Manufacturer and architects, Diane Harrington of Bucholz McEvoy and Mike Haslam of Haslam & Co.
+Chaired by Des O'Toole of Forest Industries Ireland, attendees heard from Researchers Dr. Conan O'Ceallaigh and Dr. David Gil-Moreno of the WoodProps programme, experienced engineers such as Bryan Carroll of Punch Consulting Engineers and John Spittle of Weihag Glulam Manufacturer and architects, Diane Harrington of Bucholz McEvoy and Mike Haslam of Haslam & Co.
 Architects.
 The conference heard how CLT and other engineered wood products such as glulam are transforming medium to high-rise buildings in Europe and how their use is increasing in Ireland with examples presented by the speakers.

 Article "Building High in Engineered Sitka Spruce" in the Farmers Journal (Click here)